mawebcoder/laravel-elasticsearch/README.md

 }

 ```
+We use the return value of this method to create the index you want in migrations

 # Migrations

+As you may know, Elasticsearch uses mappings for the structure of its documents, which may seem a little difficult to create in raw form.
+In order to simplify this process, we use migrations to make this process easier.
-After defining the model, you have to create a migration to register your desired fields:
+After defining the model, you have to create a migration to register your desired fields.All your migrations must inherit from the `BaseElasticSearchMigration`   abstract class.

+To Create a new Migration:

 ``php artisan elastic:make-migration <migration-name>``